openfoodfacts/openfoodfacts-infrastructure/docs/reports/2022-11-09-monitoring-move-to-own-vm.md

 … system reboots and is ready.

+> **NOTE**: on the network side, the wiki page did in fact explains how to do, but I was not aware of its existence
+>
+>> Tips for Debian install:
+>> * IP: 10.1.0.201/8 for the installation and then switch to /24 when install is done
+>> * Gateway IP: 10.0.0.1/8 for the installation and then switch to 10.0.0.1/24 when install is done

 ## Accessing for the first time

 When I try to ping from ovh1, 10.1.0.203 is not reachable.